agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 ### Integrating Everything

-After the generalization of the gradient interfaces and the implementation of the gradient evaluation of the three main functions in the fitting algorithms, we still havae one thing to do: to integrate everything so that the user do not have to worry about the details behind the calls they make.
+After the generalization of the gradient interfaces and the implementation of the gradient evaluation of the three main functions in the fitting algorithms, we still have one thing to do: to integrate everything so that the user do not have to worry about the details behind the calls they make.
 And here it comes [one of the unmerged PRs](https://github.com/root-project/root/pull/890), where `ROOT::Fit::Fitter` is adapted so that it can work with functions with templated gradients.
 This way, the user will be able to call the `Fit` method, so that they have nothing to change in their code but it is still way more efficient.

 Let's see the two unmerged commits to know how the integration is made:

 * [Commit df7bb2d](https://github.com/root-project/root/pull/890/commits/df7bb2ddbef22b943fc427d53513311303ee22f7): The main work of this PR is done here.
 In top of the `IGradModelFunction` used by the `Fitter` class, this commit adds a new `typedef` for the *vectorized* model functions with gradient: `IGradModelFunction_v`.
 The main changes can be found on `Fitter::DoLeastSquareFit`, `Fitter::DoBinnedLikelihoodFit` and `Fitter::DoUnbinnedLikelihoodFit`, that perform the fit using the now well-known classes `Chi2FCN`, `PoissonLikelihoodFCN` and `LogLikelihoodFCN`, respectively.
 Here, the commit adds one case uncovered until now: the case for vectorized functions with implementing the gradient interface.
 The new code handles the case calling the `*FCN` classes correspondingly, using the work done until now in the main PR.
 * [Commit 59e3fb9](https://github.com/root-project/root/pull/890/commits/59e3fb9044e41dc96c312180040602fed69b97f7): To check that the new code works, the scalar, vectorial, unbinned and binned fitting cases are tested here.
 These tests are the reason why the PR is still unmerged, as they expose one bug that make the unbinned fit test fail.

-Here we should also talk about one of the other unmerged PRs: [the one adding the padding to all vectors in FitData and its children](https://github.com/root-project/root/pull/896). `FitData` is basically a wrapper of an `std::vector`, and to ease the vectorization and the vectorized loops on the fitting data, this PR pushes a [single commit](https://github.com/root-project/root/pull/896/commits/d92fa845533c524e25009ec401db19efaddf4ff0) that generalizes the notion of padding to all coordinates, data and error vectors that are abstracted out by `FitData`, `BinData` and `UnBinData`.
+Here we should also talk about one of the other merged PRs: [the one adding the padding to all vectors in FitData and its children](https://github.com/root-project/root/pull/896). `FitData` is basically a wrapper of an `std::vector`, and to ease the vectorization and the vectorized loops on the fitting data, this PR pushes a [single commit](https://github.com/root-project/root/pull/896/commits/d92fa845533c524e25009ec401db19efaddf4ff0) that generalizes the notion of padding to all coordinates, data and error vectors that are abstracted out by `FitData`, `BinData` and `UnBinData`.
 The idea behind this is to assure that the length of these vectors is always a multiple of the `SIMD` vector size, so that when we loop over them jumping as many elements as one vector can hold, we do not get into the terrifying world of uninitialised memory.
 This PR just adds a static function, `FitData::VectorPadding`, that computes the remaining of elements that should be artifiacilly added to a vector in order to have a length that is a multiple of the `SIMD` vector size.
 This function is then used throughout the initialising and resizing code of `FitData` and its children to ensure that everything is safe for the final user.

 ### Nice Touches